 What I am not saying is that your son will (or should) stop admiring you, stop listening to your life experiences, or stop seeing you as an authority figure in their life.
 They should absolutely respect the authority of the women in leadership around them – especially you, their mother.
 But it’s okay for the relationship to shift and for your son to relate differently to you than he did in the past.
 Don’t let it scare you.
 Instead work to find new rhythms of communication and respect.

-I’ve put together a list of ways you can nurture your relationship so it survives the teenage years and even thrives as they get older.
+I’ve put together ways I recommend you continue to nurture your relationship so it survives the teenage years and even thrives as they get older.
 It isn’t a magical formula that will keep you from having conflict or problems.
 It’s simply a checklist you can use to help you create new patterns of communication and respect within your relationship.

 13 Ways to Have a Good Relationship With Your Teenage Son